-1. Normal way, which is leading on the left, along a gully to the good visible pass.
+1. Normal route, which is heading to the left, along a gully to the good visible saddle.
 Later on southwest ridge light climbing to the summit.
 Here on SP the full route report: Croda di Cengles - Tschenglser Hochwand SW Normal route

 2. Erich-Otto Klettersteig (via ferrata) leads direct through a stone ridge.
 That is not typical via ferrata, but many sections are secured with steel cable, there are also some artificial steps and ladders on the way.
 Befroe summit, on the southwest ridge Erich-Otto ferrata meets the normal route.
 Via ferrata equipment is recommended, it is better to use that route for ascent only.

 3. New via ferrata through the south face.
 It was built in 2002 and is really exposed You will seldom walk here, mostly climb, and many vertical sections are difficult,.
 Only with ferrata equipment, like climbing harness with ferrata-set, helmet and gloves.

 4. Possible is also a long way from Prad am Stilfser Joch (Prato allo Stelvio).
 Start is on 915 m, in Prad take the marked route nr 3, towards Gampenhütte (2014 m), then route 3A through the summit of Pederfick (Pietrafitta, 3114 m) and on west ridge to the summit.
 That is a very long route with big elevation difference .